 The use of NMSU Grants computer technology is a privilege extended to all users.
 Inappropriate or unacceptable use of this technology may result in loss of this privilege.

 College IT personnel may monitor information on the computer networks or on individual computers or computer systems.
 Complaints of possible inappropriate or unacceptable use will be investigated.
 Complaints regarding violations of acceptable use policy should be forwarded to the IT Department.

 The open and library labs have their own specific computer use guidelines.
 Please read them before using of their computers.

 Students may refer to: http://ict.nmsu.edu/Guidelines/index.html for additional NMSU security, policies, and guidelines.

 Believing in the mission statement of the NMSU Grants campus, the Library and Learning Resources is dedicated to fulfilling the varied information needs of the students, faculty, and members of the community.
 It strives to provide equitable access and instructional support to facilitate academic achievement and personal growth.

 The Library strives to maintain high standards of performance and development of library services, and is committed to the concept of academic freedom.

-The faculty and staff are available to answer all inquiries into resources, and to provide assistance and instruction in their use.
+The librarian and staff are available to answer all inquiries into resources, and to provide assistance and instruction in their use.

 Library services are available at the Grants Campus, by electronic access at our outreach centers and through the web.
 The NMSU Grants Library has print and media resources supporting the academic programs; it licenses EBook, Research databases, Reference resources, and Periodical databases which can be accessed on or off campus through the web.
 The Library supports the college curriculum in order to foster student success and regards itself as a primary resource both physically and remotely, for supporting students, staff and faculty in their information needs.